elucian/bee/syntax/inference.md

 **Pass arguments by name:**

-We can use parameter name and "=" symbol for argument value:
+We can use parameter name and pair-up ":" symbol for argument value.

 ```
 -- fn with optional parameters